French Open: Gauff finds a way to get past Keys in quarter-final

 But she is now the youngest American in the Open Era to win 25 or more women's singles matches at Roland-Garros.

-Gauff is also the youngest player since Serena Williams in 2002 to claim a 10th women's singles win against a former grand slam champion.
+Gauff is also the youngest player since Serena Williams in 2002 to claim a 10th women's singles win against a former Grand Slam champion.